 Finn meets up with Rose Tico, another member of the Resistance.
-The two team up to find a code-breaker with helping the Resistance to escape the First Order.
-Fine and Rose’s subplot does is pointless and it’s annoying a Resistance ship cannot outrun a First Order ship in a fast paced manner.
+The two team up to find a codebreaker with helping the Resistance to escape the First Order.
+Fine and Rose’s subplot does seem pointless and it’s annoying a Resistance ship cannot outrun a First Order ship in a fast-paced manner.

 The Finn and Rose subplot got in the way of the main Luke and Rey plot of the movie, which was rather annoying.
 There also seemed to be a romance…I think…between Finn and Rose.
-I’m find that wasn’t that well-developed enough.
+I’m sure that wasn’t well-developed enough here.
 There wasn’t a hint of the two falling for each other in the movie.

 What’s with this guy?!
 After all Rey’s tried to do with getting Kylo Ren to see the light and come out of the Dark Side, she still hasn’t got through to him.
 It does seem vague as to why Kylo would stay the same.
 It also doesn’t make sense how Kylo is able to kill Snoke who’s claimed to be so powerful.

 Lupita Nyong’o returns as Maz Kanta.
 In case you’ve forgotten, she was that former alien pirate and smuggler who owns an interstellar tavern in a castle on the planet Takonda in ‘The Force Awakens’.
 She also knew Han Solo well and she kept Luke Skywalker’s old lightsaber deep in her tavern’s basement.